 At some later point:

-4. The UE Application creates an Energy information collection and reporting context with the Energy Information Collector via reference point E6.
+4. The UE Application creates an Energy Information collection and reporting context with the Energy Information Collector via reference point E6.

 5. The Energy Information Collector subscribes to Energy Information reporting from Energy Information AF via reference point E5, if relevant, and receives in response a UE Energy Information collection configuration.